Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 - __immobilisation_method__
   - Type: string
   - Description: Method for immobilising the enzyme.
-Common methods are e.g. adsorption, embedding in matrices, crosslinking, coimmobilization with carrier materials, etc.
+Common methods are e.g. adsorption, embedding in matrices, crosslinking, coimmobilization with carrier materials, etc. For a comprehensive report of the technical        key data of the immobilization process or method, there is literature for further information, e.g. [Ansorge-Schuhmacher _et_ _al._<sup>1</sup>](https://doi.org/10.1007/978-3-662-57619-9_11)

 - __carrier_material__
   - Type: string